 This painting above by Juan Martinez Bengoechea functions that way.
-There is a kind of narrative to it in that we can imagine any number of explanations for how these people got here and what’s going on, but there’s no sense of change in time.
-Indeed, the subject matter, photography, implies an eternal moment, and that implication is amplified by the fact that this clearly takes place in the past.
+There is a kind of half-narrative to it in that we can imagine any number of explanations for how these people got here and what’s going on, but there’s no sense of change in time.
+Indeed, the subject matter, photography, implies an eternal moment, and that implication is amplified by the fact that whatever events are captured here clearly take place in the past.

-I’m not talking about that.
-I’m talking about storytelling in the way the Pixar guys talk about it, and I’ve been coming at it sideways through the medium of art, which exists in space and not in time (versus prose, which exists in time and not space), so it has to be very economical in how it tells a “story.”
+I’m not particularly interested in any of that.
+I’m interested in storytelling the way the Pixar guys are.
+I’ve come at it sideways through the medium of art because art offers a contrast.
+It exists in space and not in time — versus prose, which exists in time and not space.
+As such, art has to be very economical in how it tells a “story.”

-Comic art — editorial, strips, books — is the master of this since the whole point is to tell a story.
-Even if it’s a single panel, a comic is, as Scott McCloud defined it, sequential art — art that uses space to represent time.
+Comic art, from graphical novels to political cartoons, is the master of this.
+The whole purpose of the medium is to tell a story in art.
+Even if it’s a single panel, a comic is, as Scott McCloud defined it, “sequential art” — art that uses space to represent time.

-This work by Sam Bosma tells us a story in that way, in that it tells us a kind of joke, and jokes are stories that introduce but do not resolve unexpected tensions at the punchline.
-(Incidentally, this is why humor fiction often ends where it begins.
-A joke isn’t funny if you explain or resolve it.)
+The work above by Sam Bosma tells us a story in that it tells us a kind of joke, and jokes are stories that introduce but do not resolve unexpected tensions.
+Incidentally, this is why humor fiction, such as “The Hitchhiker’s Guide to the Galaxy,” often ends where it begins.
+A joke isn’t funny if you explain or resolve it.

-To me, this work by Juan Carlos Paz excellently captures parenthood.
-Not many human children hang upside down and drink their own pee (although I’m sure it’s happened), but when you’re a parent, that’s how it feels sometimes.
+To me, this humorous work by Juan Carlos Paz excellently captures parenthood.
+Not many human children hang upside down and drink their own pee (although I’m sure it’s happened), but when you’re a parent, it sure feels that way.
 Also, you’re exhausted.

 But look at how much of the “story” — which I read as the humorous destruction of this poor fellow by his offspring — is captured in the detail.
 We immediately recognize the two figures as adult and child based on their different characteristics.
-The one is larger and bears the marks of maturity — the horn and the heavy brow.
+The one is larger and bears the marks of maturity: the horn and heavy brow.

 Then there is the brilliant contrast between the subjects and their almost photo-realistic environment.
-I imagine parents of young children feel this way often.
-Not only do they subsist on a steady diet of children’s TV, which features cartoony creatures like this, they are surrounded by toys and often are a toy to their kids.
+I imagine parents of young children feel this dislocation often.
+Not only do they subsist on a steady diet of children’s television, which features cartoony creatures like this, they are surrounded by toys and often are a toy to their kids.
 And yet, the world around them is still the “real” adult one.
-I think this feeling is what they are getting at when they tell a friend how nice it is to have an adult conversation.

 But comic art isn’t alone in its desire to tell a story.
 Pulp art (which includes things like book covers and editorial illustrations) is meant to function in the same way, and I realized that’s probably why both of those forms are so popular and why I like them so much.